top of page

 WHAT SHOULD MY DANCER WEAR?

 Wear what's comfortable for exercising!
-In all our other class locations, we ask that clothes don’t restrict movement, so no jeans or ankle-length skirts.
+You don't want clothes to restrict movement, so we recommend no jeans and no ankle-length skirts or dresses.
 Some students choose to wear athletic clothes to dance class, some wear leotards, tutus, and tights, some wear a t-shirt and shorts.
 Whatever they prefer!
-We also ask that dancers with longer hair have it tied back.
-At our Forest Grove location, there is a uniform for each class: hair tied back, black pants, and uniform shirt.

 IMG_2774.heic